 Facing the Forodhani gardens is also the Sultan’s Palace, aka. the House of Wonders.
 This is perhaps the most characteristic of all the buildings in Stone Town.
 Once the regional centre of power, this is now a museum of the Swahili civilization.
 The museum is impressively content-rich and interesting, so make sure to plan for enough time when visiting this place!
 The upper veranda also offers a nice view of the Stone Town seaside.

 Just next to the Sultan’s Palace is an Omani fortress, a reminder of the previous Omani dominance of the island.
 Apart from being a historically interesting building, it has nothing particularly interesting to see.
 Inside, there are just some curio shops that sell the exact same things as other such shops on the island, but at inflated prices.

-Zanzibar being a predominantly Muslim society, alcohol does not have a central position in the local culture, although it is tolerated.
-Binge drinking and public drunkenness are not!
-Although most locals are too polite let insensitive tourists know even when they are blatantly violating local customs, such behavior is quietly frowned upon, and considered extremely offensive.
-There are some few nice bars though.
-In Stone Town, the Serena Hotel has one of the, and Mercury’s in another.
-In the villages along the coast, the hotels serve drinks, and in Nungwi, the tourist hotspot, there are plenty!
+Zanzibar being a predominantly Muslim society, alcohol does not have a central position in the local culture.
+People are tolerant, but not towards binge drinking and public drunkenness!
+Most locals are too polite to tell off insensitive tourists, even when they blatantly violate local customs.
+Rest assured, they quietly frown upon it, though.
+Nevertheless, there are some few nice bars in Stone Town.
+Most of them are in the international hotels, then there is the ever unmissable Mercury’s.
+In the villages along the coast, the hotels serve drinks, and Nungwi, the tourist hotspot, is a party zone!

 The horrors of the slave trade are fortunately a closed chapter in the history of Zanzibar.
 The Slave Market, that would have stood as an important historic reminder, has unfortunately been razed.
 The basement where slaves were held captured awating their auctioning has however been preserved.